tudelft3d/website/jobs/digitwins4peds/index.md

 - Contact details of two references with contact information (recommendation letters from them are not required at this stage).

 Please note:
-- You can apply online.
+- You can apply only online.
 We will not process applications sent by email and/or post.
 - A pre-Employment screening can be part of the selection procedure.
 - Please do not contact us for unsolicited services.